Upcoming and open funding callsWe're continuously updating this page with calls relevant to biomedical imaging

 - Almost no precedence in minipig use for safety testing of biologicals and novel therapeutic modalities [e.g., oligonucleotides, small interfering RNAs (SiRNAs), crystallizable fragments (Fcs), antigen-binding fragments (Fabs), single-chain variable fragments (scFvs), monoclonal antibodies (mAbs), vaccines, gene-editing and cell-based therapies];

-- Lack of public minipig reference “omics” with good quality annotation: Full genome sequencing, in parallel with baseline transcriptomics, proteomics, metabolomics and epigenetic information;
+- Lack of scientific knowledge to scientifically justify a de-selection of NHPs in the non-clinical safety assessment of new therapeutics.
+Lack of public minipig reference ‘omics’ with good quality annotation: Full genome sequencing, in parallel with baseline transcriptomics, proteomics, metabolomics and epigenetic information;

 - Lack of “humanized” and genetically modified models available for drug efficacy/safety testing, including genetically modified smaller micropigs to address cases of limited substance supply;